IlluminaTorio/Better-With-Industrial-Craft/README.md

 ## License

-IndustrialCraft² v1.00 by Alblaka is released under CC0 1.0 Universal; this port is published under the same license (see `LICENSE`)
+IndustrialCraft² v1.00 by Alblaka is released under CC0 1.0 Universal; this port is published under the same license (see `LICENSE`).